 Daffodil

-Narcissus 'Flower Record' is a large-cupped daffodil, reaching 16 to 18 inches in height.
-It produces white petals surrounding a golden-yellow cup edged in warm orange-red.
-The blooms appear in mid-to-late spring and are lightly fragrant, making them excellent for cut arrangements.
-Thriving in full sun to part shade, 'Flower Record' prefers well-drained soil and is deer-resistant, rabbit-resistant, and drought-tolerant.
+Narcissus ‘Flower Record’ is a large‑cupped daffodil, reaching 14 to 18 inches in height.
+It produces broad, star‑shaped white petals surrounding a smooth, funnel‑shaped cup of deep, vivid orange, creating a bold, classic contrast in the spring garden.
+The blooms appear in mid‑spring and are lightly fragrant, making them suitable for fresh arrangements as well as landscape display.

 Narcissi Calculator